ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

    ```

-19. [**Coin Change III**] Given a target amount and a list of numbers representing coins.
+20. [**Coin Change III**] Given a target amount and a list of distinct numbers representing coins.
 Write a function to return all the possible unique to make change for the given amount.

    ```python
    def coinChangeWays(amount, coins):